revaturelabs/interviewquestions/Java/Java 8/stream api.md

  <details><summary> Show Answer</summary>

  - returns SQL
- - Here we are using filter to return the result of element starting with "S".
+ - Here we are using the filter to return the result of the element starting with "S".

  </details>

- 19: Predict the output of the following intermediate opeartion.
+ 19: Predict the output of the following intermediate operation.
  ``` java
  Stream<String> s = Stream.of("appple", "orange", "apple", "banana", "banana");
  s.distinct().forEach(System.out::print);